 - Special Revenue Funds - These funds were established to meet specific requirements or needs that would allow the Charter Township to track specific revenue and expenditures.
-The Drug Forfeiture Fund, Law Enforcement Fund, Federal Equitable Sharing Fund, PEG (public, educational, and government) Channel Grant Fund, CDBG (Community Development Block Grant) Fund, and Building Fund are special revenue funds due to their source of revenue being derived from specific revenue sources. - Debt Service Fund - This fund, the Master Campus Project Fund, receives a specific tax revenue determined by the board (currently 0.7 mills) to be used for debt service payments on the Master Campus Bond. - Capital Projects Funds - These funds, the Capital Projects Fund and the Parks and Recreation Fund, identify specific capital projects and track the related expenditures.
-For the Capital Projects Fund, the Charter Township board has identified specific tax revenue to be used for capital projects and improvements.
-The Parks and Recreation Fund was established to track revenue received from a dedicated millage to be used for capital improvements within Bicentennial Park and lease proceeds from a cell tower located on property, within the Charter Township, that is used by the local parks and recreation department.
-In addition, some of the funds are used for the maintenance and improvements of the Perry Homestead, a historical site with walking trails within the township.
+The Drug Forfeiture Fund, Law Enforcement Fund, Federal Equitable Sharing Fund, PEG (public, educational, and government) Channel Grant Fund, CDBG (Community Development Block Grant) Fund, Building Fund, and Parks and Recreation Fund are special revenue funds due to their source of revenue being derived from specific revenue sources.
+The Parks and Recreation Fund was established as a special revenue fund in 2020 to track revenue received from a dedicated millage to be used for capital improvements within Bicentennial Park and lease proceeds from a cell tower located on property.
+In addition to the capital improvements, the expenditures within this fund include park maintenance, programming activities and some of the funds are used for the maintenance and improvements of the Perry Homestead, a historical site with walking trails within the township.

-- Permanent Funds - The Charter Township is responsible for three cemeteries - Oakwood Cemetery, Perry-McFarland Cemetery, and Maple Cemetery.
+- Debt Service Fund - This fund, the Master Campus Project Fund, receives a specific tax revenue determined by the board (currently 0.7 mills) to be used for debt service payments on the Master Campus Bond. - Capital Projects Fund - The Capital Projects Fund identifies specific capital projects and tracks the related expenditures.
+For this fund, the Charter Township board has identified specific tax revenue to be used for capital projects and improvements within the Charter Township. - Permanent Funds - The Charter Township is responsible for three cemeteries - Oakwood Cemetery, Perry-McFarland Cemetery, and Maple Cemetery.
 These funds account for the investment revenue that is received on the principal balances, which is expendable for maintenance of the cemeteries.